PassMoreHeat/springboard/Capstone_2/ProjectProposalCap2.md

    3. Produce histograms to visualize patterns in data
    4. Compare related quantities (seasonally, on different waterways, etc.)
    5. Produce scatterplots, violin plots and other graphs to visualize patterns in the data
-   6. Explore time-series.
+   6. Explore data with time-series analyses.
    		1. Are there patterns that indicate lock wear and tear?
    		2. Are there vessel traffic patterns?
    		3. Are there changes in lock usage over time?
    		4. Do Calculate Time Events increase or decrease over time?
-   	7. Having made these plots, what are some insights you get from them?
-Do you see any correlations?
-Is there a hypothesis you would like to investigate further?
-What other questions do they lead you to ask?
+   	7. From graphs and visualizations identify insights, correlations, additional questions, and hypotheses to further investigate.
 3. Implement inferential statistical analyses.
-Write a short report (1-2 pages) on the inferential statistics steps you performed and your findings.
-Check this report into your Github and submit a link to it.
-Eventually, this report can be incorporated into your Milestone report.
+Write a short report on the inferential statistics steps I performed and my findings.
 4. Submit Milestone Report.
 	1. Define the problem
 	2. Identify my client
 	3. Describe my data set, and how I cleaned/wrangled it
 	4. List other potential data sets I could use
 	5. Explain my initial findings
+	6. Address explicit questions for the next stages based on the patterns identified during EDA steps.
 5. Machine Learning with linear regression.
 Incorporate the following methods:

    1. Multiple linear regression to predict Delay Time for individual locks